BRISTOL - History, Topography and Genealogy

 * Very Scarce.
 The "United" loaded at Welsh Back then later berthed at Bathurst Basin where it exploded.
 The captain, the mate and a boy were killed, the only other person on board was blown a distance of 20 feet and suffered a fractured leg.
 The basin was enveloped in flames for some time owing to the spreading of the petroleum.

 - Manby (G.W) FUGITIVE SKETCHES OF THE HISTORY AND NATURAL BEAUTIES OF CLIFTON AND THE HOT WELLS AND VICINITY.
-With 4 etched plans, 2 etched and 12 aquatint plates, 94pp, early half calf, marbled boards, rubbed to edges, top board loose, lacks approx. «" from head of spine, occasional foxing, some off-setting.
+With 4 etched plans, 2 etched and 12 aquatint plates, 84pp, lacks errata slip, early half calf, marbled boards, rubbed to edges, top board loose, lacks approx. «" from head of spine, occasional foxing, some off-setting, with the ownership stamp of Charles H. Cave, of the banking family, to front endpaper.
 First Edition.
-Printed for Norton & Son, Bristol: (1802) £75.00
+Printed for Norton & Son, Bristol: (1802) £70.00

 - Marshall (Emma) BRISTOL DIAMONDS or The Hot Wells in the Year 1773.
 A Story.
 Frontis, 190pp, original pictorial wraps, these are slightly dusty, head of spine slightly chipped, small portion missing from foot of spine, and corners of top cover.
 First edition, London: Seeley & Co., 1888. £12.00